Shinda Shinda No Papa

 Shinda Shinda No Papa is a 2024 Indian-Punjabi-language comedy film directed by Amarpreet GS Chhabra.
-The film stars Gippy Grewal who co-produced the film as well, Hina Khan (in her Punjabi debut) and Grewal's son Shinda Grewal. it was final film of Jaswinder Bhalla before his death.
+The film stars Gippy Grewal who co-produced the film as well, Hina Khan (in her Punjabi debut) and Grewal's son Shinda Grewal.
+It was the final film appearance of Jaswinder Bhalla before his death in 2025.

 Plot

 Gopi, a frustrated father living in Canada, devises a plan to take his unruly son Shinda to India to discipline him.